Center for the Study of Law and Society

 CSLS Speaker Series

 The Center for the Study of Law and Society hosts the CSLS Speaker Series, a weekly series of lunchtime presentations.
 Each year an average of 25 lectures and talks are presented by scholars engaged in socio-legal research from UC Berkeley, other U.S. universities and abroad.
+The speaker series is open to the public and livestreamed on the internet.

 Berkeley Empirical Legal Studies (BELS) Graduate Fellowship

 BELS fellows are doctoral students drawn from a wide range of disciplines across the UC Berkeley campus, including (but not limited to) those in the Social Sciences, Arts and Humanities, Biological Sciences, International Studies and Area Studies, Schools of Public Health, Business, and Public Policy, Colleges of Natural Sciences and Engineering, as well as from the School of Law (PhD, JD and JSD).
-Fellows receive up to $1,000 dollars for research related expenses, attend monthly workshops with other BELS fellows to present and discuss their research, participate in CSLS activities, such as the Empirical Research Methods Workshops, the CSLS Speaker Series, and other conferences and events.
+Fellows receive $2,000 dollars for research related expenses, attend monthly workshops with other BELS fellows to present and discuss their research, participate in CSLS activities, such as the Empirical Research Methods Workshops, the CSLS Speaker Series, and other conferences and events.

 Conferences and Workshops